envyxyz/base-converter/README.md

 ## About The Project

-> a calculator that converts binary into decimal and one another.
+> a calculator that converts binary into decimal and vice versa.

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->